stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-11T12:21:00+01:00"
+title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-11T17:10:00+01:00"
 description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

 This article describes an opinionated approach to low-maintenance [tooling for using Terraform and OpenTofu in a monorepo](https://github.com/stuartellis/tf-tasks).
 The main tooling is a single [Task](https://taskfile.dev) file that generates and runs commands that you add to your own projects.
-This specifically does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+Unlike other Terraform wrappers, this does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
 These features mean that it runs on any UNIX-based system, including CI/CD environments, has few dependencies and does not require regular updates.
 It uses [Copier](https://copier.readthedocs.io/en/stable/) to synchronize projects with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.

 > This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` in the documentation and code.